BlogCategoriesCompareAbout

 Alternative Installation:

-• Download the zip file directly from GitHub
+• Download zip file directly from GitHub

 • Extract to ComfyUI/custom_nodes/ComfyUI-Manager/